kos-lang/kos/doc/design.md

 value.
 So every assignment must be performed as a separate, distinct expression.
 This prevents mistakenly using `=` instead of `==` and reduces possibilities of writing unreadable code.

+The following code is rejected by Kos during compilation with a syntax error:

+    if value = 0 { }

 Clear order of expression evaluation